MicrosoftDocs/power-platform/power-platform/admin/enable-document-suggestions.md

   - Document management must be set up in Dynamics 365 apps.
 See [Set up SharePoint integration](set-up-sharepoint-integration.md).

-- Relevance Search must be enabled. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Configure Relevance Search for the organization](../admin/configure-relevance-search-organization.md)
+- Dataverse search must be enabled. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Configure Dataverse search for the organization](../admin/configure-relevance-search-organization.md)

 - Document Suggestions works with Web browser, Dynamics 365 for tablets and Dynamics 365 for phones.